Edukasas/blockchain/README.md

 - Custom bit manipulation (swapping 4-bit halves).
 - XOR and bit rotation operations to generate a hashed output.
 - Outputs a unique hexadecimal hash value for any input string.
+- Possibility to input by hand or with external file

 ## Installation